KaroliShp/Big-Data-Sandbox/README.md

 ## Spark in Docker

+We use Spark standalone mode.
+As per Spark documentation ([2.4.3](https://spark.apache.org/docs/latest/spark-standalone.html)):

+> To install Spark Standalone mode, you simply place a compiled version of Spark on each node on the cluster.

 ### Spark-base image

 We use `alpine:3.10` as a base image for `spark-base` image.
 This will act as a base image for all further images.